Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Data

-The real portion n indicates the strength of scattering while the imaginary portion $\kappa$ indicates the strength of absorption.
-The variation of the imaginary index of refraction of water droplets and ice particles at different infrared wavelengths has been studied by \cite{warren2008optical} and \cite{hale1973optical}.
-Figure 5 shows the curve of the imaginary index of refraction of water droplets and ice particles and the wavelength range of AHI Band11$\sim$Band16.
+The real portion $n$ indicates the strength of scattering, and the imaginary portion $\kappa$ indicates the strength of absorption.
+The variation of the imaginary index of refraction of water droplets and ice particles at different infrared wavelengths has been studied by \cite{hale1973optical} and \cite{warren2008optical}.
+Fig. 3 shows the imaginary index of refraction of water droplets and ice particles over the wavelength range of AHI Band11--16.
+Among all 6 bands, Band11 has the lowest imaginary index of refraction for ice particles while Band15 has the highest.
+Consequently, cirrus absorbs more emission at Band15, thus having lower $T_b$ in Band15 than in Band11.
+We suggest that including Band11 and Band15 contributes to the model performance by identifying the presence of ice particles in clouds, which is also indicative of cloud top height.

-Among all 6 bands, Band11 has the lowest imaginary index of refraction for ice particles, which indicates that the absorption of cirrus is the weakest in Band11.
-On the other hand, Band15 has the highest imaginary index and the strongest cirrus absorption.
-Therefore, cirrus have higher $T_b$ in Band11 than in Band15.
-We suggest that the difference image between Band11 and Band15 will contribute to the performance of the model by enabling it to identify cirrus.
-We also included the difference image between Band13 and Band15 which serves a similar function of distinguishing thin cirrus while also indirectly providing the $T_b$ of Band11 and Band15.
+The difference between $T_b$ of two bands ($\Delta T_b$) has been widely applied in algorithms of cloud detection and cloud property retrieval \cite{ellrod1995advances, calvert2010goes}.
+Therefore, we processed the selected bands by calculating $\Delta T_b$ between them, which emphasizes critical information about cloud properties.
+Details about the $\Delta T_b$ used are covered in Section II.\textit{C}.

-We noticed that the parameters of sunlight direction (solar zenith angle and solar azimuth) also influence VIS reflectance.
-A larger solar zenith angle results in lower overall reflectance and more significant lights and shades.
-Current algorithms of solar zenith angle correction are mainly designed for cloudless areas \cite{richter2005atmospheric}.
-These algorithms only correct the difference in overall reflectance but fail to correct the difference in lights and shades on the cloud top.
-Apart from that, the solar azimuth affects the direction of lights and shades, and we have not found any established algorithm to correct the effect of different solar azimuths.
-It is nearly impossible to normalize VIS images so that they would not be affected by the sunlight direction parameters.
-Therefore, instead of applying corrections to make all VIS images uniform, we included the solar zenith angle and the solar azimuth in our input datasets.
+We noticed that the VIS reflectance largely depends on the solar zenith angle and the solar azimuth angle.
+A larger solar zenith angle results in lower overall reflectance and more pronounced lights and shades.
+Current algorithms of solar zenith angle correction are mainly designed for cloudless areas \cite{richter2005atmospheric}, which only correct the difference in overall reflectance but fail to correct the difference in lights and shades on the cloud top.
+Apart from that, the solar azimuth angle affects the direction of lights and shades, and we have not found any established algorithm to correct the effect.
+As it is nearly impossible to fully normalize VIS images to negate the effects of sunlight directions, we included the solar zenith angle and the solar azimuth angle in our input datasets to account for their effects.